Invariance principle in dynamical systems: Some applications

 An analogous result can be concluded using the approach of \cite{ASV} and perturbative techniques.

 \begin{theorem}\cite{M, LMY} Fix $r\geq 2$.
-Let $f$ be a $C^r$ partially hyperbolic symplectic diffeomorphism with 2-dimensional center bundle.
-Assume that $f$ is accessible, center-bunched and the set of periodic points is non-empty.
+Let $f$ be a $C^r$ partially hyperbolic symplectic diffeomorphism with a 2-dimensional center bundle.
+Assume that $f$ is accessible, center-bunched, and the set of periodic points is non-empty.
 Then, $f$ can be $C^r$-approximated by $C^r$-open sets of symplectic diffeomorphisms with non-zero center Lyapunov exponents. \end{theorem}

-\subsection{Random dynamics}
+\subsubsection{Random dynamics}

-For random product of diffeomorphisms we mention the following result, that also uses the Invariance Principle as part of the argument.
+For a random product of diffeomorphisms, we mention the following result, which also uses the Invariance Principle as part of the argument.

 \begin{theorem}\cite{Barrientos-Malicet} Given $r\geq 1$ and $k\geq 2$, consider conservative $C^r$-diffeomorphisms $f_1,\dots, f_{k-1}$ of $M$ such that the Lebesgue measure is ergodic for the group generated by these maps.
-Then there is a $C^1$-open and $C^r$-dense set of conservative $C^r$-diffeomorphisms such that for any $f_k$ in this set, the Lyapunov exponents of the random product of $f_1,\dots, f_k$ has non zero exponents. \end{theorem}
+Then there is a $C^1$-open and $C^r$-dense set of conservative $C^r$-diffeomorphisms such that for any $f_k$ in this set, the Lyapunov exponents of the random product of $f_1,\dots, f_k$ have non-zero exponents. \end{theorem}